Piracy in the Atlantic World: Doctors and surgeons

 There were doctors and surgeons present on some pirate vessels.
 Any surgeon or doctor who sailed with pirates, according to Rediker, was considered by their peers "to be insane."
-Surgeons/doctors were paid more shares, between "one and a quarter" and "one and a half," than other men on pirate ships.
+Surgeons/doctors were paid more shares, between "one and a quarter" and "one and a half" more, than other men on pirate ships.
 However, doctors and surgeons weren't always trusted as they were not allowed to vote with the crew "because their class background (or forced status)."

 Women on ships

 Superstitions surrounding women on ships were rampant.
 Being on board a pirate ship demanded "physical strength and stamina".
 Few women were seen as able to do the work to the standard.
 It was widely believed aboard ships that women were detrimental to both work and social order.
 Women were "objects of fantasy", yet they were also seen as cause of poor circumstances, disagreement, and "potential breaches in the male order of seagoing solidarity".

-A rare occurrence in which a woman was persuaded to board a pirate ship comes from the story of Captain Eric Cobham and a prostitute named Maria.
+A rare story of a woman persuaded to board a pirate ship comes from Captain Eric Cobham and a prostitute named Maria.
 Even though the ship's articles stated boys and women were not permitted on the ship, Cobham faced no repercussions from the crew when he brought her aboard.
 While on the ship, Maria proved that she was "as callous as the worst of them".
 Maria's actions made Cobham "more nervous than ever," so much so that she effectively scared him from pirating.

-Anne Bonny, and Mary Read were two women who served under John Rackham during his brief career in 1720.
+Anne Bonny and Mary Read were two women who served under John Rackham during his brief career in 1720.
 They wore men's jackets, pants, and tied handkerchiefs around their heads.
 After Rackham's capture in October 1720, Bonny and Read were tried and found guilty of piracy.
 Both women pled their bellies in hopes for mercy.
 Read later died in jail around April 1721.
 Bonny was not executed and likely died in December 1733.